pip-services/pip-services-docs/content/en/golang/components/log/console_logger.md

 ### Description

-The  ConsoleLogger class provides a logger that writes log messages to console.
+The ConsoleLogger class provides a logger that writes log messages to a console.

 Important points

-- Errors are written to standard err stream and all other messages to standard out stream.
+- Errors are written to a standard err stream and all other messages to a standard out stream.

 #### Configuration parameters
 - **level**: maximum log level to capture